smiths/caseStudies/CaseStudies/ssp/test/README.md

+- dataFiles - .dat files containing input for slip surfaces with known solutions to be used when testing the SSA program.

 # Automated tests

-These scripts are are testing files.
+These scripts are testing files.

 To compile the testing document open the SSA_TesterMain.m program and run.